ScuffleTV/scuffle/CONTRIBUTING.md

 ## Testing

-Each subproject will have its own testing requirements.
+Each subproject will have its testing requirements.
 Please read the README for each subproject to see what is required.

-There are also integration tests which will run on your PR to ensure that it passes all the tests.
+There are also integration tests that will run on your PR to ensure that it passes all the tests.

 ## Documentation

-When you make a PR you should also update the documentation for the subproject you are working on.
-This is not required during the development stage but it is encouraged since it makes it easier to review your PR.
-Once we get to the merging phase we would require you to update the documentation so it is ready to be merged.
+When you make a PR, you should also update the documentation for the subproject you are working on.
+This is not required during the development stage, but it is encouraged since it makes it easier to review your PR.
+Once we get to the merging phase, we will require you to update the documentation, so it is ready to be merged.

 ## Questions

-If you have any questions please ask in the [discord server](https://scuffle.tv/discord) or create an issue on the repo or in the discussion section.
+If you have any questions, please ask in the [discord server](https://scuffle.tv/discord) or create an issue on the repo or in the discussion section

-Please do not hesitate to ask questions, we are here to help you and make sure you are comfortable contributing to this project.
-If you are not able to follow the design documents or are confused about the codebase please ask us and we will help you out.
+Please do not hesitate to ask questions; we are here to help you and make sure you are comfortable contributing to this project.
+If you need help following the design documents or need clarification about the codebase, please ask us, and we will help you.

 ## Thank you

 Thank you for taking the time to read this document and for contributing to this project.
-We are very excited to have you on board and we hope you enjoy your time here.
+We are very excited to have you on board, and we hope you enjoy your time here.